 I graduated from Coventry University with a BSc in Applied Mathematics and Theoretical Physics.
-My final year project involved the development and numerical simulations of a generalised shallow water model for rotating flows with a turbulent Ekman layer which was then implemented numerically using a finite difference scheme.
+My final year project involved developing a generalised shallow water model for rotating flows with a turbulent Ekman layer which was then implemented numerically using a finite difference scheme.

 Project title : 'A two-dimensional model for Oceanic and Atmospheric flows with a turbulent Ekman layer'

-I am now a member of the EPSRC Centre for Doctoral Training (CDT) in Fluid Dynamics here at Leeds.
-During the first year of the course my MSc project involved the development and numerical modelling of a flood demonstration model - 'Wetropolis'.
+I am a member of the EPSRC Centre for Doctoral Training (CDT) in Fluid Dynamics here at Leeds.
+During the MSc component of the course I participated in a group project which involved numerical modelling of a flood demonstration model - 'Wetropolis'.
 The numerical findings ultimately led to a redesign and a new physical model to be used for outreach activities.